Coach and Club Chairman:

 Only real injury related to using an exerset training device.
 The Exerset entails bolting on a tube (sealed at the end) to your bow.
 An arrow with a blunt can then be shot down the tube, giving you a live shot, but the arrow doesn’t leave the tube.
 This was working well until a clicker part of the device came loose, spun round and embedded itself into my bow hand.
 Painful!
 Surprisingly not too much damage.
 It was a painful reminder to always check equipment before using!

-So as Dave enters his 25th year of archery, just where does he see himself in relation to the sport – past and present.
+So as Dave approaches 3and a half decades of archery, just where does he see himself in relation to the sport – past and present.

 Has there ever been a time when you had had enough of archery?

 Yes.
 A number of years back.
 Except for a very few, there was a large number of members who didn’t want to put any effort into doing anything for the club.
 You know the scenario, apathy rules!
 That was a low point and I really thought ’Why bother’.
 I’m glad I persevered